Residence permit for orientation year

 TB test

 Did you indicate at the time of the application that you will take a TB (tuberculosis) test?
 Then make an appointment at the public health service (in Dutch: Gemeenschappelijke Gezondheidsdienst or GGD).
-Do this within 3 months after you have received your residence permit.
-Take the
+Do this within 3 months of getting the residence permit.
+Take with you to the appointment:

 Working with the residence permit

-You are free to work in the Netherlands.
+You may work freely in the Netherlands or do an internship.
 Your employer does not need a work permit (in Dutch: tewerkstellingsvergunning or TWV).
-You are also free to work as an independent entrepreneur or self-employed worker without employees.
-On the back of your residence permit, it says ‘Free to work, work permit not required’ (in Dutch: Arbeid vrij toegestaan, TWV niet vereist).
+You may also work freely as an independent entrepreneur, self-employed person or freelancer.
+On the back of the residence document, it says ‘Work freely permitted, TWV not required’.

 Working during the application process